10 Mar Making a Digital Nomad Living

 Speaking of Nepal, we finally realised that unless we wanted to walk to Everest base camp in flip flops, we were going to have to buy some walking shoes.
 Now, we’ve developed a strong frugal streak over the last 10 years and fully endorse the merits of a minimalist lifestyle, but in this case we reluctantly spent substantially more than we normally would on sturdy, waterproof shoes.
 As painful as that purchase was, we reasoned that there’s no point going all the way to Nepal and then crippling ourselves with rubbish footwear.

 Shoes are just the beginning though.
-There are also internal flights to book and supplies to pick up, including a tent and sleeping bags for volunteering.
+There are also internal flights to book and trekking supplies to pick up in Kathmandu, including a tent and sleeping bags for volunteering.
 The Frugal Freddies within us panic every time we go through our expenses and see money flying out of our account.
 Even though we’re earning a decent amount it definitely feels like we should be saving more, but we aren’t because we’re constantly planning future adventures.
 For the rest of our time in Chiang Mai, we’re making an effort to spend as little as possible and save as much as we can.

 Balancing work and travel in the coming months